Explore two different ways to send audio files via text message as well as some of the benefits sending audio clips can have.

 Whether your marketing strategy has adopted video or audio content, you want to be sure to send your media using a channel that your customers will be receptive to.
 In other words, you should optimize your content for consumption where your customers want to be listening.

-Getting right down to the nitty-gritty, we’ll begin by telling you that there are two main ways you can text an audio file to a contact.
-Understanding the difference between the two methods comes down to understanding the difference between SMS and MMS.
+Getting right down to the nitty-gritty, we’ll begin by telling you that there are two main ways you can send an audio file via SMS text message to a contact.
+On first mention, SMS stands fro Short Message Service (SMS).

 If you didn’t click on the awesome hyperlink above full of illuminating details, we’ll give you the highlights: